Fubukimaru/asMSX/man/asmsx-en.md

 ### 1.1.
 Description

 asMSX is an assembler for the Z80 processor with a number of extensions to make programming for MSX easy.
 It is a cross assembler that runs on Windows or Linux PC.
 Compile time on a modern PC is near instant comparing to native MSX assemblers.
 There is no size limit on source file size.
-Source can be edited in text editor of your choice.
+Source can be edited in any text editor.

 ### 1.2.
 Features

-asMSX highlights:

 - supports all official Z80 instructions;
 - supports all documented unofficial instructions;
 - accepts standard Z80 syntax (implicit accumulator);
 - works with various radices: decimal, hex, octal and binary;
 - supports arithmetic and logic operations in source code;
 - supports floating point decimal values by converting them to 16-bit fixed point values;
 - actual mathematical functions: trigonometric, potential etc.
 - supports multiple files through inclusion, nesting is allowed;
 - supports complete or partial direct inclusion of binary files;